 You can check if your email address has been leaked in a data breach here : https://haveibeenpwned.com/

-To avoid giving out your real e-mail address, the only way to save yourself is to use aliases.
-Choose a service provider who (like me) allows you to create unlimited e-mail aliases.
-And not aliases derived from your real address, which would make it easier to find it, but independent aliases.
-So you'll create an alias for each service provider on which you'll set up an account.
-An account on laposte.fr: give them the email "laposte@mondomaine.tld".
-Mails sent to this address will fall directly into your inbox.
-So if one day you notice spam in this box, you'll automatically know which service provider has leaked your address.
-All you have to do is create a new alias for this provider, change the e-mail address on your account, and delete the old alias.
+So if one day you notice spam on an alias, you'll automatically know which provider has leaked your address.
+All you have to do is create a new alias for that provider, change the e-mail address on your account, and delete the old alias.
 And remember, put an alias on your business card too, and only reply with your "real" address if you trust it.
 If the worst happens, you can always rename your mailbox and use the old one as an alias (see point 6).

 4) Check the redirections to your mailbox.